ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_rollback/README.md

 # suite_rollback

-This role is to roll back Maximo Application Suite to an earlier version.
-Rollback is possible only in 8.11 and later.
-From 8.11 onwards, every version comes with a set of supported versions to which Suite can be rolled back.
-For example, you can roll back Maximo Application Suite from 8.11.x to 8.11.0.
-This role validates given MAS installation is ready for the core platform to be rolled back to a specific MAS core version, and (as long as dry run mode is not enabled) will execute the rollback.
+This role rolls back Maximo Application Suite core platform to an earlier version.
+Rollback capability is available in MAS 8.11 and later versions.
+Each MAS version includes a list of supported rollback target versions.
+For example, you can roll back from MAS 8.11.x to 8.11.0.

+!!! warning
+    Rollback is a significant operation that should be carefully planned and tested.
+Always perform a dry run first and ensure you have backups before proceeding with actual rollback.

+## What This Role Does

-- It will validate that the specified version is compatible to rollback from the current version.
+- Validates the specified target version is compatible for rollback from the current version
-- It will validate that the core is already running at the targetted version.
+- Verifies the core platform is not already at the target version
-- It will rollback the MAS core platform to the desired version (as long as dry run is not enabled).
+- Executes the rollback to the desired version (unless dry run mode is enabled)
-- It will validate that the core platform has been successfully reconciled at the rolled back version.
+- Validates the core platform successfully reconciles at the rolled back version
-- It will **not** validate that all core services successfully deploy after the reconcile (but we will be working on this limitation).
+- **Note**: Does not validate that all core services successfully deploy after reconcile (future enhancement)

 ## Role Variables

 ### mas_instance_id
-The ID of the MAS instance to rollback.
+MAS instance identifier to rollback.

 - **Required**
 - Environment Variable: `MAS_INSTANCE_ID`
 - Default: None

+**Purpose**: Identifies which MAS instance to rollback.
+The role validates and executes rollback operations on this specific instance.

+**When to use**:
+- Always required for rollback operations
+- Must match the instance ID from MAS installation
+- Used to target specific instance for version rollback

+**Valid values**: Lowercase alphanumeric string, 3-12 characters (e.g., `prod`, `dev`, `masinst1`)

+**Impact**: Determines which MAS instance undergoes rollback.
+All validation and rollback operations target this instance.

+**Related variables**:
+- `mas_core_version`: Target version to rollback to
+- `rollback_mas_core`: Controls whether rollback is executed

+**Note**: Ensure the instance is in a stable state before initiating rollback.
+Applications should be stopped or in maintenance mode during rollback.

 ### mas_core_version
-The version of the MAS core that you want to rollback to or to validate current version.
-It is required when any of the `ROLLBACK_MAS_CORE` and `VERIFY_CORE_VERSION` variables is set to `true`.
+Target MAS core version for rollback or verification.

-- **Required**
+- **Required** (when `rollback_mas_core=true` or `verify_core_version=true`)
 - Environment Variable: `MAS_CORE_VERSION`
 - Default: None

+**Purpose**: Specifies the MAS core version to rollback to or to verify against the current version.
+Must be a supported rollback target for the current version.

+**When to use**:
+- Required when performing rollback (`rollback_mas_core=true`)
+- Required when verifying version (`verify_core_version=true`)
+- Must be a version listed in the current version's supported rollback targets

+**Valid values**: Valid MAS version string (e.g., `8.11.0`, `8.11.1`, `8.12.0`)

+**Impact**: Determines the target version for rollback operations.
+The role validates this version is compatible before proceeding.

+**Related variables**:
+- `mas_instance_id`: Instance to rollback
+- `rollback_mas_core`: Enables rollback execution
+- `skip_compatibility_check`: Bypasses version compatibility validation

+**Note**: Check the MAS documentation for supported rollback paths from your current version.
+Not all versions support rollback to all earlier versions.

 ### rollback_mas_core
-When set to `true` will ensure that the role performs rollback operation.
+Enable rollback execution.

 - **Optional**
 - Environment Variable: `ROLLBACK_MAS_CORE`
-- Default: `True`
+- Default: `true`

+**Purpose**: Controls whether the role actually performs the rollback operation or only validates/verifies version information.

+**When to use**:
+- Leave as `true` (default) to execute rollback
+- Set to `false` when only verifying current version
+- Use with `mas_rollback_dryrun=true` for validation without changes

+**Valid values**: `true`, `false`

+**Impact**:
+- `true`: Executes rollback to the specified version (default behavior)
+- `false`: Skips rollback execution (use with `verify_core_version=true` for version checks)

+**Related variables**:
+- `mas_core_version`: Target version for rollback
+- `verify_core_version`: Alternative mode for version verification
+- `mas_rollback_dryrun`: Validation-only mode

+**Note**: When `false`, typically used with `verify_core_version=true` to check current version without making changes.

 ### verify_core_version
-When set to `true` will ensure that the role checks the current MAS core version matches with specified version.
+Enable version verification mode.

 - **Optional**
 - Environment Variable: `VERIFY_CORE_VERSION`
-- Default: `False`
+- Default: `false`

+**Purpose**: When enabled, verifies that the current MAS core version matches the specified `mas_core_version` without performing any rollback operations.

+**When to use**:
+- Set to `true` to verify current version matches expected version
+- Use after rollback to confirm successful version change
+- Helpful for validation in automation pipelines
+- Typically used with `rollback_mas_core=false`

+**Valid values**: `true`, `false`

+**Impact**:
+- `true`: Checks current version matches `mas_core_version`, fails if mismatch
+- `false`: Skips version verification (default)

+**Related variables**:
+- `mas_core_version`: Expected version to verify against
+- `rollback_mas_core`: Should be `false` when this is `true`

+**Note**: Useful for post-rollback validation or confirming version before proceeding with other operations.

 ### mas_rollback_dryrun
-When set to `true` will ensure that the role only performs rollback validation checks and does not make any changes to the target installation.
+Enable dry run mode (validation only).

 - **Optional**
 - Environment Variable: `MAS_ROLLBACK_DRYRUN`
-- Default: `False`
+- Default: `false`

+**Purpose**: When enabled, performs all validation checks for rollback compatibility without making any actual changes to the MAS installation.

+**When to use**:
+- Set to `true` before actual rollback to validate compatibility
+- Use to test rollback feasibility without risk
+- Recommended first step before any rollback operation
+- Helpful for planning and validation

+**Valid values**: `true`, `false`

+**Impact**:
+- `true`: Validates rollback compatibility but makes no changes (safe)
+- `false`: Executes actual rollback after validation (default)

+**Related variables**:
+- `rollback_mas_core`: Rollback must be enabled for dry run to be meaningful
+- `mas_core_version`: Target version to validate

+**Note**: **BEST PRACTICE** - Always run with `mas_rollback_dryrun=true` first to validate the rollback is possible before executing the actual rollback with `mas_rollback_dryrun=false`.

 ### skip_compatibility_check
-When set to `true` will skip compatibility check before the rollback.
-This is meant only for development mode.
-In dev mode, rollback request is accepted from one pre built version to another on the same base version though it is not listed under supported versions.
-For example: 8.11.0-pre.dev to 8.11.0-pre.stable.
+Skip version compatibility validation.

 - **Optional**
 - Environment Variable: `SKIP_COMPATIBILITY_CHECK`
-- Default: `False`
+- Default: `false`

+**Purpose**: Bypasses the compatibility check that validates the target version is in the list of supported rollback versions.
+Intended for development and testing scenarios only.

+**When to use**:
+- **Development/testing only** - for pre-release version testing
+- Allows rollback between pre-built versions on same base (e.g., `8.11.0-pre.dev` to `8.11.0-pre.stable`)
+- **NEVER use in production environments**

+**Valid values**: `true`, `false`

+**Impact**:
+- `true`: Skips compatibility validation, allows unsupported rollback paths (dangerous)
+- `false`: Enforces compatibility checks (safe, default)

+**Related variables**:
+- `mas_core_version`: Target version (may be unsupported if check skipped)
+- `rollback_mas_core`: Rollback execution control

+**Note**: **WARNING** - This option is for development purposes only.
+Skipping compatibility checks can result in failed rollbacks, data corruption, or unstable installations.
+Never use in production.
+The compatibility check exists to prevent unsupported rollback scenarios.

 ## Example Playbook